flancian/garden/reading alexander.md

 		- some contradictions between patterns
 			- he loves dense cities and lively areas
 			- but he wants height limits and only building on 50% of the area
+		- units per building
+		- in a contemporary context
 - [[armengol]]
 	- pattern:
 - [[jonathan]]